Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator

 \statement The El Niño–Southern Oscillation (ENSO) is a coupled air–sea climate phenomenon in the tropical Pacific with global societal impacts.
 The Recharge Oscillator (RO) is a simple yet insightful mathematical model that captures key features of ENSO.
-Here, we show that standard RO configurations fail to reproduce certain observed ENSO behaviors.
-Here, we identify RO configurations that better capture key aspects, including the longer duration of La Niña compared to El Niño and the more frequent transition from El Niño to La Niña than the reverse.
+Nevertheless, standard RO configurations often fail to fully reproduce the observed ENSO behavior.
+Here, we identify RO configurations that better capture the key linear and nonlinear ENSO characteristics, including the longer duration of La Niña compared to El Niño and the more frequent transition from El Niño to La Niña than the reverse.
 This study contributes to a more physically consistent and quantitatively realistic RO framework for modeling ENSO.